-Development: Many things could happen in the fight.
-Some or all of the Reavers could be killed or captured.
+Many things could happen in the fight.
+Some or all of the Ravagers could be killed or captured.
 All of the PCs could be knocked out.
 Some or all of the bandits could get away.
-It is important to note that the adventure is not over no matter the outcome of the battle.
+It is important to note that the adventure is not over no matter the outcome of this battle.

-If the PCs kill all of the Reavers, a quick search of the bodies will reveal that they do not possess the staff.
+If the PCs kill all of the Ravagers, a quick search of the bodies reveals that they do not possess the staff.
 However all of them do have a number of coins on them minted in Verbeeg Hill.
-This is there only clue to go look for the staff there.
+This is their only clue to go look for the staff there.

-If the PCs managed to capture one of the Reavers, threatening justice is a big enough incentive to get them to talk.
-Anyone of them will tell the PCs that the staff was sold to Berilac Knotwise, owner of Gnomish Curios and Oddities, a shop in Verbeeg Hill.
-Captured Reavers can be turned in to the sheriff of Verbeeg Hill, left out in the wild, or set free.
+If the PCs managed to capture one of the Ravagers, threatening to turn him or her in to the local justice is just the thing to get him or her to talk.
+Any one of the Ravagers will tell the PCs that the staff was sold to Gnarmish Koldurth, owner of Gnomish Gold, a shop in Verbeeg Hill.
+Captured Ravagers can be turned in to the sheriff at Verbeeg Hill, left out in the wild, or set free.

-If all of the Reavers manage to escape, the only course of action is to follow them back toward Verbeeg Hill.
-A Wilderness Lore (tracking) check, DC 10, clearly shows the Reavers left Northwest toward the road to Verbeeg Hill.
+If all of the Ravagers manage to escape the only course of action is to follow them back toward Verbeeg Hill.
 This may lead to another battle once the PCs catch up with them.
-Note that unless they are stolen from the PCs, none of the Reavers owns a horse and must move at the same travel times as the PCs.
-However, once in Verbeeg Hill the PCs may wander across the staff in Berilac's shop.
+Note that unless they are stolen from the PCs, none of the Ravagers owns a horse and must move at the same travel times as the PCs.
+However, once in Verbeeg Hill the PCs may wander across the staff in Gnarmish's shop.

-If all of the PCs are knocked out or killed, all of their possessions are taken, but as noted above, Anora attempts to keep any of them from dying.
-Having pity in her heart, Anora leaves them her only two remaining gold pieces on one of the PCs.
+If all of the PCs are knocked out or killed, all of their possessions are taken, but as noted above, Almira will attempt to keep any of the PCs from dying.
+Having pity in her heart, Almira leaves them her only two remaining gold pieces on one of the PCs.
 Both of these coins were minted in Verbeeg Hill.
 PCs may go to Verbeeg Hill in search of their gear and the staff.
-Another run in with the Reavers will undoubtedly follow.
+Another run in with the Ravagers will undoubtedly follow.